Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 #### Increase parallelism

 Presto's Hive integration uses the config [`hive.max-split-size`](https://teradata.github.io/presto/docs/141t/connector/hive.html) to control the parallelism of the query.
 It's recommended to set this size no less than Alluxio's block size to avoid the read contention within the same block.

+#### Avoid Presto timeout reading large files

+It is recommended to increase `alluxio.user.network.netty.timeout` to a bigger value (e.g.
+`10min`) to avoid the timeout
+ failure when reading large files from remote worker.

 ## Examples: Use Presto to Query Tables on Alluxio